Overview

 - seizure discharge that spreads to the whole brain (secondary generalization)

-It is generally accepted that a patient who continues to have seizures after trials of 3 different medications should have an evaluation at a comprehensive epilepsy treatment program.
+Most experts recommend that a patient who continues to have seizures after trials of 2 or 3 different medications should have an evaluation at a comprehensive epilepsy treatment program. likelihood of seizure freedom after failure of 3 different medications is less than 5% [1, 2].
 The epilepsy team typically consists of epileptologists (neurologists with special expertise in epilepsy), neurosurgeons, neuropsychologists, epilepsy nurse clinicians, and EEG technicians.

 Patients are initially evaluated by an epileptologist.
-A complete medical history and physical exam helps identify critical information such as age of onset and type of seizures (including frequency, severity, and duration) (see Seizures).
-The physical exam is usually normal but may show some asymmetries of development compatible with early structural brain lesions such as a difference in the size of one hand or foot compared to the other, which may correlate with atrophy of one hemisphere in the brain.
+A complete medical history and physical exam helps identify critical information, such as age of onset and type of seizures (including frequency, severity, and duration) (see Seizures).
+A patient’s physical exam is usually normal.
+However, some asymmetries may be seen related to early development when the structural brain lesions formed.
+For example, a difference in the size of one hand or foot compared to the other may correlate with atrophy of one of the brain’s hemispheres.

-The following diagnostic studies may be included in a patient's evaluation for epilepsy surgery.
-Not all tests are required for every patient.
+The following diagnostic studies may be used during an evaluation for epilepsy surgery.
+Not all tests are required.
 The epilepsy team will decide which tests are appropriate.

-Magnetic Resonance Imaging (MRI) helps identify structural brain abnormalities that can cause epilepsy such as focal hippocampal atrophy, cavernous angiomas, cortical dysplasias, and gliomas.
-Functional MRI can create an anatomical and functional model of a patient's brain by combining detailed anatomical information with precise physiological information.
+- Magnetic Resonance Imaging (MRI) helps identify structural brain abnormalities that can cause epilepsy.
+These include hippocampal atrophy, cavernous angiomas, cortical dysplasias, and tumors.

-Single-Photon Emission Computed Tomography (SPECT) provides information about blood flow to brain tissue.
+- Single-Photon Emission Computed Tomography (SPECT) provides information about blood flow to brain tissue.
 Analyzing blood flow to the brain may help determine how specific areas are functioning.
-Blood flow to an area of the brain during a seizure increases while blood flow to an area of the brain when a person is not having a seizure can show a specific area of decreased blood flow.
+Blood flow to an area of the brain during a seizure increases, while blood flow to an area of the brain can decrease when a person is not having a seizure.

-Neuropsychological testing evaluates your current level of brain functioning including memory and language that might correlate with diagnostic imaging and EEG.
+- Neuropsychological testing evaluates your current level of brain functioning, including memory and language.
+This test might correlate with diagnostic imaging and EEG.

-Wada Test (Intracarotid Amytal test) is used to determine which side of your brain is "dominant" for language and memory function.
-Surgeons need to know this information so that surgery does not affect these functions.
-It is done as part of a angiogram to detect any vascular or blood flow problems (see Angiogram).
-Sodium amytal is a short-acting barbiturate that is injected into one of the carotid arteries (right or left) and puts one half of the brain (hemisphere) to sleep.
-You will not be able to move one side of your body and may not be able to speak.
-You will be asked to identify pictures, words, objects, or numbers.
-After the drug wears off in 5-10 minutes you will have to answer questions and remember what was shown.
-The process is then repeated on the other side.
-This information is used in conjunction with the neuropsychological testing to help identify memory and language deficits and predict postoperative outcome.
+- Wada Test (Intracarotid Amytal test) is used to determine which side of your brain is dominant for language and memory function.
+Identifying the dominant side, the surgeon plans the operation to avoid affecting these functions.
+The Wada test, which is performed as part of an angiogram, can show any vascular or blood flow problems (see Angiogram).
+Sodium amytal is a short-acting barbiturate that is injected into the carotid artery on the right or left side.
+For a short time, the drug puts one half of the brain (hemisphere) to sleep.
+You cannot move one side of your body and may be unable to speak.
+Next, you are asked to identify pictures, words, objects, or numbers.
+After 5 to 10 minutes when the drug wears off, you are asked if you remember what was shown.
+The Wada test is then repeated on the other side.
+Used with neuropsychological testing, results of the Wada test help identify memory and language deficits and predict surgical outcome.

-- Subdural electrodes look like a plastic grid and are placed over a specific surface area of the brain.
+- Subdural electrodes aligned on a plastic grid, are placed directly on the brain’s surface (Fig 2).
 Subdural electrodes allow for a wide area of EEG recording as well as cortical mapping of functional areas.
-Various sizes and types of electrodes can be used based on the area of brain being studied.

-- Intracerebral depth electrodes look like a banded stick and are placed stereotactically deep into the brain tissue, usually the amygdala and hippocampus of the temporal lobe, or the orbital-frontal and cingulate regions.
+- Intracerebral depth electrodes look like a banded stick.
+These are placed stereotactically deep into the brain tissue, usually the amygdala and hippocampus of the temporal lobe.
 Depth electrodes are indicated for patients with bitemporal, bifrontal, or frontal temporal seizures.

 The surgical decision

 The epilepsy team meets to review all testing performed to decide if surgery is the best treatment option.
 All tests should point to a single region in the brain as the source for seizures.
-If this is the case, the epilepsy team then can recommend surgery as an option to reduce or eliminate seizures.
+If this is the case, and the region of seizure onset is a safe distance away from areas of the brain that control language, movement, and vision, then surgery can be recommend to reduce or eliminate seizures.

 Who performs epilepsy surgery?

 Epilepsy surgery is done by a neurosurgeon specifically trained in this field.
-The presurgical evaluation is done at a comprehensive epilepsy treatment program that includes a multidisciplinary team of specialists (neurologists, neurosurgeons, neuropsychologists, and nurse clinicians).
+A patient should have a presurgical evaluation at a comprehensive epilepsy treatment program by a multidisciplinary team of specialists (neurologists, neurosurgeons, neuropsychologists, and nurse clinicians).

 What happens before surgery?